Introduction

 • Non-pharmacological therapies: Non-pharmacological therapies can help with the physical, mental, and emotional well-being of the person and their caregivers.
 These therapies may include physical therapy, occupational therapy, speech therapy, cognitive stimulation, music therapy, art therapy, or aromatherapy.
 They can help maintain or improve the movement, function, and resilience of the person and their caregivers.
 They can also help stimulate the senses, enhance the mood, reduce stress, or promote relaxation.

 • Palliative care focuses on improving the quality of life and comfort of the person and their caregivers rather than curing the disease.
-It may involve , symptom relief, spiritual support, or end-of-life care.
+It may involve pain management, symptom relief, spiritual support, or end-of-life care.
 Palliative care can help the person and their caregivers cope with the challenges and decisions that come with Parkinson’s disease dementia.

 Creutzfeldt-Jakob Disease